 All mild-steel ties are susceptible to corrosion over time.
 Because the service life of the masonry is much longer than that of the mild steel at some point in its life the wall may need replacement of the wall ties.

 Problems with corroded wall ties have become extremely common to properties in the Sussex and Hampshire.
 The corrosion of wall ties can seriously affect the structure of a building.
 Over time mild steel wall ties expand and corrode forcing apart the bricks above and below the bed joints in which the cavity wall ties are laid (this can be up to 7 times it’s original size), producing a pattern of horizontal cracks coinciding with the tie position.
 It is important to treat the symptoms of wall tie failure as in some cases walls will bow and could collapse due to external forces.

 To find out whether your property needs wall tie replacement call us today for a Free Quotation and report.

-Our Wall tie replacement service in Sussex comes with a 25 year Company Backed guarantee and we offer an Insurance Backed Guarantee.
+Our Wall tie replacement service in Sussex and Hampshire comes with a 25 year Company Backed guarantee and we also offer an Insurance Backed Guarantee for extra peace of mind.
 The work carried out is performed by experienced technicians and conforms with industry standards.